 This is a water soluble B vitamin with sulfur and its main function will be as a coenzyme.
 It functions to be a coenzyme in carboxylation reactions.

 Important roles are played in amino acid metabolization, metabolization of the macronutrients, urea formation, energy production, and protein synthesis.

 Deficiencies occur from the sources simply being low in biotin.
 The deficiencies cause nausea, vomiting, depression, dermatitis, and muscle tone loss.

 Mega doses of biotin are not studied much.

 This is very common in vitamin formulas and is not found in single dose form.

-The dietary sources will be things like liver, egg yolk, nuts, yeast, and legumes.
+The dietary sources include liver, egg yolk, nuts, yeast, and legumes.

 Mega doses of this may benefit the athletes who partake in long events.
-This must be done one to two weeks prior to the competition.
+This must be done one to two weeks before the competition.